cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/filetypes.md

 NOTES: If a path appears in a query string parameter, URL encode it first.

-Error code maps follow the general format of Nibblonian's errors:
+Error code maps follow the general format of `data-info`'s errors:

     {
         err_code: "ERR_CODE_STRING",